JC-jmchen/PPD-GMFNet/README.md

 ## Citation

-If you use this code or the pre-trained weights in your research, please consider citing our work.
+If you use this code or data in your research, please consider citing our work.